-Generally the running surface of roads are uninterpretable because they are devoid of vegetation.
-However, in some circumstances there may be evidence that a road is infested or uninfested.
+Generally, the running surface of roads are uninterpretable because they are devoid of vegetation.
+However, in some circumstances there may be evidence that a road is infested or uninfested based on the adjoining vegetation.

 Where there is evidence that a road is infested and particularly where the road runs through an infested area (as determined by an Interpreter) there are no dieback management requirements for the use, maintenance or upgrade of the road.